apache/superset/UPDATING.md

   translations inside the python package.
 This includes the .mo files needed by pybabel on the backend, as well as the .json files used by the frontend.
 If you were doing anything before as part of your bundling to expose translation packages, it's probably not needed anymore.
+- [29471](https://github.com/apache/superset/pull/29471) We now support .env file.
+This change will not affect the impact of .env file in the docker folder.

 ### Potential Downtime